History / Heritage

-The library boasts a single story, completely accessible public area.
-Once inside, you will find a comfortable setting to read a book, search the web, enjoy a snack, or just gaze out the window at a great river view.
-In addition to books, the library offers DVDs, audio books, music CDs, and magazines as well as downloadable books and magazines.
-The children’s area features a fanciful story time room, and teens have their own space with seating and collections just for them.
-The local history and genealogy room features a strong collection of local and regional material.
-Each year hundreds of people come from around the country to research local and family history.
-Computers are offered for patron use, or a wireless network is available for anyone wishing to bring their laptop or mobile device.
-A copier and fax machine is also open for public use.
-Footnotes, a used book shop, and Stories Café are located in the lobby of the library.
-A giant outdoor chess and checkers board adds to the fun of visiting the Burlington Public Library.
+Once inside, you will find a comfortable setting to read a book, search the web, or just gaze out the window at a great river view.
+In addition to books, the library loans out DVDs, audio books, CDs, and magazines as well as downloadable books and magazines.
+The history and genealogy room feature a strong collection of local and regional material.
+Footnotes, a used book shop, and a giant outdoor chess and checkers board add to the fun.

 Third Street between Washington and Columbia Streets

 Burlington was the first capital of the Iowa Territory from 1838 – 1840, and the second capital of the Wisconsin Territory prior to that, 1837–1838.
 Although the building no longer exists, a historical marker can be found at its site.